a few of our favorite posts

 Using your Loome tool and the How to Make Pom Poms guide make a pompom using the yarns of your choice.
 A good finished diameter is just under two inches, but any size will add pizzazz!
 Thread another long strand onto the needle.
 Gently dig around in your pompom until you locate the center yarn that tied your pompom together.
 Push the needle under this center yarn, and remover the needle.
 Let the pompom hang in the center of the three lower tassels, and adjust the pompom until the length is good.
 I like the pompom to be just under the bottom of the tassels, but not touching them.
 Once the length is decided, tie a square knot at the center yarn, and trim the end.
 You should have one more long strand – trim this just under the top loop knot.

 The final step of this project is to stand back and drink in the beauty of your chandelier!
 Will it brighten your baby’s nursery?
 Will it hang over your buffet table at your next party?
 Wouldn’t it be sweet to have an intimate baby or bridal shower, and hang a bunch of these over the table, and then have each guest choose one to take home as a favor?
 So many ideas 🙂

 Thanks so much to Marisa and The Neon Tea Party for hosting me – and thanks to you all for joining the fun!

 No, thank YOU Liz!!!
 Can you even believe how incredibly gorgeous this DIY is??
 I don’t know about you but after reading this tutorial I want to dip-dye all my tassels and more!
-Don’t forget to go check out Fancy Flamingo Design on Etsy and Instagram, and be sure to take advantage of 10% off How to Master Pom Poms & Tassels with code FLAMINGO10 through 9/19!
+Don’t forget to go check out Fancy Flamingo Design on Etsy and Instagram, and be sure to take advantage of all the skills available in the Online Craft Studio.

 As always, leave any questions in the comments below!